-Misconduct, by definition, describes employee behavior that’s inappropriate for the workplace and negatively impacts the employee’s work, environment or peers.
-Misconduct can range from minor issues to serious breaches of company policy.
-Some types of misconduct can be corrected through training and one-on-one discussions; others require a firm response such as immediate termination.
+Workplace misconduct is improper employee behavior that’s inappropriate for the workplace and negatively impacts their work, environment or peers.
+Misconduct can range from minor issues to serious breaches in company policy.
+Some types of misconduct can be corrected through training and one-on-one discussions, while others require a firm response like immediate termination.

 Resolving misconduct promptly is essential for protecting employees, promoting teamwork, upholding best practices and avoiding litigation.
 Managing misconduct reflects your values as a leader and impacts the company’s mission.

-Professional misconduct can take many forms.
+Professional misconduct can take place in many forms.
 Some of the main types of workplace misconduct are:

 Many employees agree to protect trade secrets and confidential client information as part of their employment agreement.
 Sharing private information about finances, business practices and customer relationships is a breach of that agreement and an example of misconduct.
-Confidentiality breaches are especially serious in the health care field, due to Health Insurance Portability and Accountability Act guidelines about who can access patient information and medical details.
+Confidentiality breaches are especially serious in the healthcare field due to Health Insurance Portability and Accountability Act (HIPAA) guidelines about who can access patient information and medical details.